 “It takes a little practice to get the hang of it – and about 30 seconds for the pain relief to really take effect.
 Start using the gas & air as soon as you feel a contraction starting, so by the time the contraction is at its peak you are getting the full effect of Entonox,” advised NowBaby midwife Amina.

-Just how effective is Entonox?
+How effective is Entonox?

 This is subjective – some find it really helpful and use it throughout labour, whereas others find it works best for them in the early stages of labour.
 How effective it is will depend on what kind of labour and birth you are having, how well supported you are and how confident you are feeling too.

-Does Entonox have any side effects?
+Does Entonox have side effects?

 There are no significant side effects for you or your baby when used appropriately – in other words, during contractions only.